historical-theology/stthomas/return-to-god/syllabus.md

 you may do a full revision (or even start from scratch) and resubmit for full credit as though it were your first submission.

-Other assignments are too linked to specific moments in time for this to be possible.
+Other assignments are too linked to specific moments in time for revision to be possible, but it is important to me that you be able to be graded for your best work, which might mean needing to revise it after you have received my constructive feedback.